 Business Email Salutations to a Group

-I recently wrote about correct salutations for business letters and business email, prompting a few clients to ask about which salutations work well for a business email to a group.
+I wrote about correct salutations for business letters and business email, prompting a few clients to ask about which salutations work well for a business email to a group.

 If the group is small enough – five or less – the very best salutation is to use recipients’ names.
 This also indicates the message is relevant for all of them.

-Dear Carmen, Anita, Sean, James and Roland:
+Dear Carmen, Anita, Sean, James, and Roland:

-Note: using Dear [title, last name] or [first name] followed by a colon is the preferred salutation for all business salutations in email for formal communication, and is best practice when communicating outside your company on first contact.
+Note: using Dear [title, last name] or [first name] followed by a colon is the preferred salutation for all business salutations in email for formal communication when communicating outside your company on first contact.
 If your subject is a more personal business issue, such as group congratulations, condolences or thanks, use Dear [title, last name] or [first name] followed by a comma.
 If you know your recipients very well, you are all in the same company, the subject is light, and your company culture informal, you can also use Hello or Hi [first name], followed by a comma.
 When in doubt about formality, opt for Dear [title, last name] or [first name] and a colon.